 Our purpose is to provide online mental health and wellness education.

 Our hope is to spread awareness through advocacy of mental health by providing scientifically accurate and up-to-date coverage of mental health and illness topics.
-We intend to educate, catalog and provide mental health information that compliments, but does not replace, the medical advice of personal medical professionals.
+At MentalHelp.net, our intent is to educate, catalog and provide mental health information that compliments, but does not replace, the medical advice of personal medical professionals.

-Our service is freely available and intended for both laypeople and professionals.
+Our service is freely available and intended for both laypeople and professionals in need of mental help.
 Online since 1995, MentalHelp.net has been the recipient of many awards and citations.
 We offer detailed and comprehensive coverage of mental health and illness articles (such as Addiction, Depression, ADHD, and Personality Disorders).

 How Our Helpline Works

 For those seeking addiction treatment for themselves or a loved one, the MentalHelp.net helpline is a private and convenient solution.
 We are standing by 24/7 to discuss your treatment options.
 Our advisors work solely for AAC and will discuss with you whether an AAC facility may be an option for you.
 To view a list of residential treatment centers operated by AAC, visit americanaddictioncenters.org/treatment-centers.

 If AAC cannot provide a treatment option that meets your needs, we may suggest that you search for a non-AAC treatment facility.
 Our helpline is offered at no cost to you and with no obligation to enter into treatment.
 Neither MentalHelp.net nor AAC receives any commission or other fee that is dependent upon which treatment provider a visitor may ultimately choose.